nikeshgitpro611/reactjs/README.md

 ```
 # getBoundingClientRect
 - The getBoundingClientRect() method in JavaScript is used to obtain the size of an element and its position relative to the viewport.
 This method returns a DOMRect object providing information about the element's dimensions and position.
+# MenuProps

+- In Material-UI (MUI), MenuProps is a property used in components like Select and Autocomplete to customize the behavior and appearance of the dropdown menu.
+It allows you to pass properties directly to the Menu component that is used internally by these components.